Gratitude and appreciation aren’t just fluffy words people throw around to feel good.

 - Stack the Moments – The more you notice, the more you train your brain to see joy everywhere.
 And when you do that?
 Your baseline happiness goes up.

-You’re probably already thin slicing—you’re just doing it wrong.
+You’re probably already thin-slicing—you’re just doing it wrong.
 If you’re only noticing the bad (traffic, emails, annoying coworkers), your life feels bad.
-If you start thin slicing the good, your life feels good.
+If you start thin-slicing the good, your life feels good.
 Same life.
 Different perception.

-Conclusion
+Daily Inspiration Conclusion

 Gratitude and appreciation—that’s where it starts.
 But if you stop there, you’re missing the point.
 The goal is to turn your perspective into a superpower.